isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

   public
 ```

-Finally, we also explored preorders, as in @sec:preorder.
+Finally, we also explored preorders, as in @sec:on-preorders.
 For technical reasons,
 the remainder of this book will not re-export the standard library's definition
 of preorders.
 However, should you need it for your own projects, you can find
 them under `module:Relation.Binary`.
 Instead, we will export our own